Stories act as a ‘pidgin language,’ where both sides (users and developers) can agree enough to work together effectively.

 - The PO participates but does not estimate.

-- The Scrum Master participates but does not estimate; an exception is if he or she is doing actual development work.
+- The Scrum Master participates but does not estimate, unless they are doing actual development work.

 - For each backlog item to be estimated, the PO reads the description of the story.